MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-navigation-modern-experience.md

 There are three special considerations for planning hub navigation:

-1. A site can be in the hub navigation *and* be associated to the hub.
+ - A site can be in the hub navigation *and* be associated to the hub.

-2. A site can be associated to a hub and *not* be in the hub navigation.
+ - A site can be associated to a hub and *not* be in the hub navigation.

-3. A site can be in the hub navigation and *not associated to the hub.*
+ - A site can be in the hub navigation and *not associated to the hub*.

 **Scenario 1: Site is in the hub navigation and associated to the hub**